The God Who Sees the Overlooked — Modern Paraphrase | fresh.bible

 "She's your servant.
 Do whatever you want with her."

 Let that settle for a moment.
 Everyone here is doing something wrong.
-Hagar responded to her pregnancy with arrogance. responded to the pain she helped create by blaming everyone else.
-And — the man God called, the man with the promise — just stepped back and let someone else take the hit.
+Hagar responded to her pregnancy with arrogance.
+Sarai responded to the pain she helped create by blaming everyone else.
+And Abram — the man God called, the man with the promise — just stepped back and let someone else take the hit.
 Nobody protected Hagar.
 She was used for someone else's plan, mistreated when it backfired, and abandoned when she needed someone to step in.
 She was a person caught in other people's decisions with no voice and no power.

 This is a heavy part of the story.
 And the Bible doesn't sanitize it.

-Hagar ran.
+ran.
 She was heading toward — back the way she came, back to the only home she'd ever known.
 Alone.
 Pregnant.
 No plan.

 And then this: